pekrau/kth_report/README.md

 6. The script `merge_E.py` produces the file `E_Infrastructure Users {year}.xlsx` from the contents of the sheet `A. Users` in all the volume data files.

    NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
 This can be ignored.

+7. The script `merge_F.py` produces the file `F_Infrastructure Courses {year}.xlsx` from the contents of the sheet `B. Courses` in all the volume data files.

+   NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
+This can be ignored.

+8. The script `merge_G.py` produces the file `G_Infrastructure Conferences Symposia Seminars {year}.xlsx` from
+   the contents of the sheet `C. Conf, symp, semin` in all the volume data files.

+   NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
+This can be ignored.

+9. The script `merge_H.py` produces the file `H_Infrastructure External Collaborations {year}.xlsx` from
+   the contents of the sheet `D. External Collab ` (yes, there is a trailing white-space in the name!)  in all the volume data files.

+   NOTE: Some of the `XLSX`/`XLSM` files cause "UserWarning" when read by `openpyxl`.
+This can be ignored.